adamjuhasz/heywillow_io/guides/segment.md

 [[SEGAnalytics sharedAnalytics] screen:@"Home"];
 ```

-Segment sends Screen calls to YOURINTEGRATION as a `screenview`.
+Segment sends Screen calls to Willow as a `Viewed Page`.

 ### Identify